The Late Show (1986 talk show): Rivers and Carson

 Fox was looking for a host for a late-night talk show for the network's launch in October 1986.
-Through its purchase of Metromedia, it had been clearing The Merv Griffin Show (a syndication stalwart for two decades) but opted to drop that program (leading to its cancellation) to make room for its own show.
+Through its purchase of Metromedia, it had been airing The Merv Griffin Show (a syndication stalwart for two decades) but opted to drop that program (leading to its cancellation) to make room for its own show.
 The new network offered Rivers the job at a salary higher than what NBC was paying.
 She accepted and Carson was blindsided by the news when he saw the press conference on television.
 Moments later, when Rivers called him at home, he refused to take the call.

 Carson was furious when he found out about Rivers going to Fox.
 Carson stated that he felt betrayed by Rivers – not because she dared to compete with him, but because she was not honest with him beforehand about her intentions and did not ask him for advice and his blessing.
 For her part, Rivers was adamant that her problem was with NBC and not with Carson, who was like a father figure to her.
 She stated that she didn't want to tell Carson before the announcement was made because she was afraid Fox would cancel the deal if word leaked out.
 She had previously been ordered by Carson's producers and lawyers not to go to him with her problems, as they kept Carson completely insulated since he was a major source of NBC profits; thus Carson had been completely unaware of Rivers' problems with NBC.

-When others obtained their own competing shows (such as David Brenner, Alan Thicke, Joey Bishop, and Pat Sajak), Carson always had them on The Tonight Show beforehand to wish them luck – and again after he had forced their show into cancellation by maintaining superior ratings.
-Rivers did not appear on the Tonight Show again during the remainder of Carson's tenure after 1986 or during that of his successors (in this case, Jay Leno and subsequently, Conan O'Brien) until February 17, 2014, when she appeared in a cameo on Jimmy Fallon's first show, by which point Carson had been dead for nine years.
-This blacklisting extended to The Late Show with David Letterman on CBS, Carson's handpicked successor.
-Carson continued to be friends and support Letterman and in 2004, a few weeks before Carson died, Rivers appeared on Letterman's show and made no mention of their incident, her show, or their falling out.
+When other performers launched competing shows (such as David Brenner, Alan Thicke, Joey Bishop, and Pat Sajak), Carson always had them on The Tonight Show beforehand to wish them luck – and again after he had forced their show into cancellation by maintaining superior ratings.
+Rivers did not appear on the Tonight Show again during the remainder of Carson's tenure after 1986 or during that of his successors (in this case, Jay Leno and subsequently, Conan O'Brien) until February 17, 2014, when she appeared in a cameo on The Tonight Show Starring Jimmy Fallons first show, by which point Carson had been dead for nine years.

-Rivers spoke highly of Carson the night he died on January 23, 2005, but revealed that he never spoke to her again.
+Rivers spoke highly of Carson on the night he died (January 23, 2005), but revealed that he never spoke to her again.